On fast CP violating interactions in leptogenesis: The strong washout balance approximation

 To use the SWBA as it stands in the above equation, it is necessary to solve the BE for the density of the heavy neutrinos because $S(z)$ depends on $Y_N$.
 However, this can be avoided using a simple and accurate approximation for $S(z)$.
 To obtain it, note that the source term is equal to $\epsilon \frac{\dif Y_N}{\dif z}$ (which is also true if scatterings are included consistently~\cite{abada06II,nardi07II}).
 Therefore, once the density of heavy neutrinos begins to follow closely the equilibrium density, the source term can be approximated by $\epsilon \frac{\dif Y_N^{eq}}{\dif z}$ and the SWBA reads

 In Fig.~\ref{fig:1} we show the exact solution to the BE~\eqref{eq:ex} obtained by numerical integration, the SWBA using the exact expression for the source term [Eq.~\eqref{eq:apr1}], and the SWBA with the approximated source term [Eq.~\eqref{eq:apr2}].
 For comparison the quantities $Y_N^{eq}, S(z),$ and $W(z) = \tfrac{1}{zHs} \frac{\gamma_D}{2 Y_\ell^{eq}}$ are also plotted.
-The effective mass has been set to $\tilde m = 0.1$~eV, which is a rather high value, but we have checked that the accuracy of the approximation for effective masses one order of magnitude smaller is rather similar (it just works somewhat worse at the end of leptogenesis when the Yukawa interactions decouple).
+Note that $W(z)$ gives a measure of the ratio between the two time scales mentioned above.
+To give a clear example of the SWBA the effective mass has been set to $\tilde m = 0.1$~eV, which is a rather high value, but we have checked that the accuracy of the approximation for effective masses one order of magnitude smaller is rather similar (it just works somewhat worse at the end of leptogenesis when the Yukawa interactions decouple).
+For this value of $\tilde m$ it is possible to have successful leptogenesis if the mass of the heavy neutrino is around $10^{13}$~GeV~(see e.g.~\cite{giudice04}), hence we have taken $M=10^{13}$~GeV.
 The figure illustrates that the SWBA works very well after the lepton asymmetry changes sign and until the asymmetry freezes at $z \sim 10$.

 We remark that the following things happen at $z \sim 10$: (I)~The washouts decouple, i.e. $W(z)$ becomes less than 1.
 (II)~The density of $N$ and the $B-L$ asymmetry (normalized to $\epsilon$) intersect, i.e. $\abs{Y_{B-L}} \approx \abs{\epsilon} Y_N$.
-The quantity $-\epsilon Y_N$ has a physical meaning, namely it is the total amount of $B-L$ asymmetry that can be produced in the decays of all the neutrinos present at a given moment (note that it is equal to the integral of the source term from that moment till $z \to \infty$).
+The quantity $-\epsilon Y_N$ has a physical meaning, namely it is the total amount of $B-L$ asymmetry that can be produced in the decays of all the neutrinos present at a given moment (note that it is equal to the integral of the source term from that moment until $z \to \infty$).
 Therefore, at $z \sim 10$ the maximum amount of $B-L$ asymmetry that could be produced becomes less than the amount already present.
 (III)~The lepton asymmetry starts to freeze.
 This is a consequence of (I) and (II).
 (IV)~The SWBA begins to fail.
 Nevertheless it still works rather fine at this point.
 To see this, note that when $W(z)=1$ the SWBA gives $\abs{Y_{B-L}/\epsilon}= \abst{\tfrac{\dif Y_N^{eq}}{\dif z}} \simeq Y_N^{eq}$ (the last equality is valid for $z \gtrsim 5$), in agreement with (II).